databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-replace.md

 ### Replace with Staged Files

-Here is an example of using staged files for updating with a REPLACE INTO statement.
+Below is an example that demonstrates how to use staged files for updating data with a REPLACE INTO statement.
+It's important to note that the REPLACE INTO functionality with staged files is only available when using Databend's [HTTP Handler](../../11-integrations/00-api/00-rest.md).

 First, create a table called "sample":